Search the GFME glossary for key terms used throughout our courses.

 Occurs when the fixture bays become unaligned and move in different directions.
 Snaking can cause the metal to bend or other damage to the fixture.

-A style of gondola where the base structure is a single piece.
-All components of the base structure are connected by a beam.
+A type of gondola base made from a single welded piece.
+Everything is already connected and supported by a beam.

 T